phantomedjoker/name/README.md

 but when im comfortable i say whatever comes to my mind

-I LOVE ALL MY FRIENDS! even if theres a rift between some, i am NOT one to choose 𝐇𝐄𝐀𝐕𝐘 sides, and i take pity easily, it's just something natural for me to do, and i am one to feel my legs have disappeared and i can feel my heart beating heavily during extremely tense confrontations, if i need a moment, you'll see me leave for a little bit or less to compose myself, and return.
+I LOVE ALL MY FRIENDS! even if theres a rift between some, i am NOT one to choose 𝐄𝐗𝐓𝐑𝐄𝐌𝐄𝐋𝐘 𝐇𝐄𝐀𝐕𝐘 sides, and i take pity easily, it's just something natural for me to do, and i am one to feel my legs have disappeared and i can feel my heart beating heavily during extremely tense confrontations, if i need a moment, you'll see me leave for a little bit or less to compose myself, and return.